cameron-hicks/scription/README.md

 - display comments and likes on each scription
 - play synthesized audio for each scription
 - user authentication: read and write users to db, API, bcrypt, and cookies
-- UX/UI for audio playback widgets

 ### In Progress

-- bug fix: duplicate scriptions being created
+- bug fix: duplicate scriptions
 - form validation for Scription Creator
-- prevent re-liking a liked Scription
+- bug fix: prevent re-liking a liked Scription

 ### Upcoming Features

-- user folders: drafts and favorites
+- folders: drafts and favorites
-- user may provide suggested edits to a scription within a comment
+- provide suggested edits to a scription within a comment
 - filter the feed using provided categories
 - easy transposition between keys and between clefs
 - audio playback will obey bpm if specified in the scription